- Classroom & Event Support

 Possible projects might include:

-- Implement new instructional practices in LSA undergraduate courses, which allow students to engage with/explore new content and DEI themes in new and creative ways.
+- Implement new instructional practices in LSA undergraduate courses, which allow all students to engage with/explore new content and inclusive teaching in new and creative ways.

 - Develop and expand experiential learning opportunities—with particular focus on experiences to build inclusion and equity, engaging with groups not typically included in undergraduate experiences or as focus of course content.

-- Incorporate new content and activities into courses to meet departmental DEI goals for curricular innovation.
+- Incorporate new content and activities into courses to meet departmental goals for curricular innovation.

 - Transform traditional courses into interactive, exploratory team-based learning experiences, in which students actively engage during class with new content and new perspectives focused on diversity, equity, and inclusion.